MicrosoftDocs/Azure-RMSDocs/mip/develop/concept-accesscheck.md

 These checks should be performed for all permissions in the [rights list and outcomes](#rights-list-and-outcomes) table, except for the **VIEW** right.
 The file won't be accessible without this right.

+## Performing access checks

+Patterns for performing the access check are similar across the File and Protection SDK for C++, .NET, and Java.

-## Performing Access Checks in the File SDK with .NET
+### Performing Access Checks in the File SDK with .NET

 This code snip assumes that a FileHandler has been created and points to a valid file.